open-lab-app/open-lap-api/README.md

           {
             "in": "path",
             "name": "groupId",
-            "description": "the id of the group that the invitation is for", "required": true,
+            "description": "the id of the group that the invitation is for\n", "required": true,
             "type": "integer",
             "format": "int64"